sixeyed/dc-mta-workshop/part-1.md

 ## Wrap Up

 That's it for Part 1.
-Next we'll get stuck into modernizing ASP.NET apps.
+Next we'll get stuck into modernizing an old ASP.NET app, by bringing it to a modern application platform.